passwordless-id/www/index.md

 <link rel="stylesheet" type="text/css" href="css/sign-in-with.css">
 <script src="js/sign-in-with.js"></script>

-This button is simply a link to https://ui.passwordless.id/authorize and the code to fetch the user informations is really simple.
-See for yourself: https://passwordless.id/js/sign-in-with.js
+This button is simply a link to [/authorize](https://ui.passwordless.id/authorize) and the code to fetch the user informations is really simple.
+[See for yourself](js/sign-in-with.js).

 ---